 Beware of Potholes

-2014 Pbus Web(1)Driving on the streets of Indy this time of year looks oddly similar to the warm-up lap just prior to the start of the Indy 500 with2014 Pbus Web(1) commuters zigzagging on city streets.
+2014 PBUS web(1)Driving on the streets of Indy this time of year looks oddly similar to the warm-up lap just prior to the start of the Indy 500 with2014 PBUS web(1) commuters zigzagging on city streets.
 The reason for the ess maneuvers is not to warm-up tires but to dodge the gaping pot holes created by all the salt put on the roads to deal with the ice and snow.

 The Polar Vortex created a miserable winter for everyone from South Dakota to Texas to New York with regular doses of sleet, ice and record snow falls.
 This may have been the impetus for the 2014 PBUS Winter Conference in Las Vegas enjoying record attendance.
 The near perfect weather in Las Vegas was just too tempting to pass up for many of us.